aiven/devportal/docs/products/postgresql/concepts/dba-tasks-pg.rst

 Perform DBA-type tasks in Aiven for PostgreSQL
 ==============================================

-Aiven doesn't allow superuser access to Aiven PostgreSQL services.
-However, most DBA-type actions can still be achieved using a different method.
+Aiven doesn't allow superuser access to Aiven for PostgreSQL services.
+However, most DBA-type actions are still available through other methods.

 ``avnadmin`` user privileges
 ----------------------------

-By default, in every PostgreSQL instance, an ``avnadmin`` database user is created, with permissions to perform most of the usual DB management operations, for example it can manage:
+By default, in every PostgreSQL instance, an ``avnadmin`` database user is created, with permissions to perform most of the usual DB management operations.
+It can manage:

 * Databases (``CREATE DATABASE``, ``DROP DATABASE``)
 * Database users (``CREATE USER/ROLE``,`` DROP USER/ROLE``)
-* Extensions (``CREATE EXTENSION``), check out the list of :doc:`available extensions <../reference/list-of-extensions>`
+* Extensions (``CREATE EXTENSION``), you can also view the :doc:`list of available extensions <../reference/list-of-extensions>`
 * Access permissions (``GRANT``, ``REVOKE``)
 * Logical replication with the ``REPLICATION`` privilege